creative-workflow/capistrano-container/README.md

 ...
 ```

 This registers two container (db, php) for the server www.example.com.
-You can use the container roles later to filter container like the way you filter server in capistrano ('on([:role]) do' expresion).
+You can use the container roles later to filter container like the way you filter server in capistrano (`on([:role]) do ...` expresion).

 The container id is optional.
 If its not set, the container id equals to the name you gave the container as first argument.
-The container id will be used later to run commands like 'container.upload' or 'container.execute' (docker exec [container_id] [command]).
+The container id will be used later to run commands like `container.upload` or `container.execute` (with `docker exec [container_id] [command]`).

 If you define a container, the role `:container_host` will be added to the given hosts, so you can filter hosts that are running that specific container.
 Also a container specific role will be added.
 For a container like `container 'php', roles: %w{php}, ...` the host get a role named `:container_php`.

 ### commandline tasks
-There are generic container tasks you can run on local or remote host (you will be asked for container_id sometimes).
+There are generic container tasks you can run on local or remote host (you will be asked for `container_id` sometimes).

 ```ruby
 cap container:all                  # show all docker containers